-- Formal complaints of harassment can be made orally or in writing, but if made orally, should, in the end, be reduced to writing. - Complaints should be brought to the attention of one of the following individuals: provost, dean, director of employee relations, employee relations specialist, student affairs director, division chair, division administrator.
-They will ensure

-- Within a reasonable length of time the accused party ("the respondent") will be notified of the nature of the complaint, and an investigation will begin.
+- Formal complaints of harassment can be made orally or in writing, but if made orally, should, in the end, be put in writing. - Complaints should be brought to the attention of one of the following individuals: provost, dean, director of employee relations, employee relations consultant, student affairs director, division chair, or division administrator.
+They will ensure that complaints reach the provost, director of employee relations, or the dean(s), as appropriate. - Within a reasonable length of time the accused party ("the respondent") will be notified of the nature of the complaint, and an investigation will begin.
 If administrative changes are needed to protect the rights of the complainant during the investigation, the appropriate administrators shall see that they are made. - All formal complaints will be investigated within a reason able length of time after the complaint has been made, normally within 120 days.
 An individual, a committee, or an outside consultant may conduct the investigation.
 The purpose of the investigation is to determine the facts relating to the complaint. - Each individual or team member who conducts an investigation will be trained in various aspects of harassment.
-Because of the sensitive nature of these investigations, he or she will consult with the general counsel for legal assistance in investigative techniques, in applying legal standards regarding harassment, and in determining the Institute's legal duties and obligations. - The complainant and respondent will be informed of the relevant procedures and will have an opportunity to comment on the suitability of the investigator(s). - The Institute's Equal Employment Opportunity (EEO) and harassment policies, and the Institute's policy against retaliation will be reviewed with both parties.
+Because of the sensitive nature of these investigations, he or she will consult with the general counsel for legal assistance in investigative techniques, in applying legal standards regarding harassment, and in determining the Institute's legal duties and obligations. - The complainant and respondent will be informed of the relevant procedures and will have an opportunity to comment on the suitability of the investigator(s). - The Institute's nondiscrimination and equal employment opportunity (EEO) and harassment policies, and the Institute's policy against retaliation will be reviewed with both parties.
 The complainant and respondent shall be given the opportunity to present their cases separately to the investigator(s) and to suggest others who might be interviewed.
 Subsequently the investigator(s) can, if appropriate, interview other parties to reach findings and conclusions. - All parties who participate in investigative interviews may submit written statements.
-Investigatory meetings will not be recorded. - The investigator(s) will summarize for the respondent the evidence in support of the complaint to allow the respondent the opportunity to reply.
-The investigation will remain confidential to the extent possible. - Findings and conclusions in the case will be reported to the respondent's manager or dean, or the provost, as appropriate, within 30 days of the investigation being concluded.
+Investigatory meetings will not be recorded. - The investigator(s) will summarize for the respondent the evidence in support of the complaint to allow the respondent

+- the opportunity to reply.
+The investigation will remain confidential to the extent possible. - Findings and conclusions in the case will be reported to the respondent's manager, dean, or the provost, as appropriate, within 30 days of the investigation being concluded.
 Additionally, the report will include recommendations regarding resolution and sanctions, as well as measures to prevent the occurrence of similar instances. - Exceptions to or modification of these procedures can be made by the provost, the dean(s), or the director of employee relations if required for fairness or practical necessity.
 Exceptions must be made in writing and notice provided to both the complainant and respondent.
-Other administrative issues regarding the conduct of the investigation will be decided by the provost, dean(s), or director of employee relations, as needed.

-• Investigative files are confidential and will be maintained in the appropriate administrator's office.
+Other administrative issues regarding the conduct of the investigation will be decided by the provost, dean(s), and director of employee relations, as needed. - Investigative files are confidential and will be maintained in the appropriate administrator's office.